 Generally, New Zealanders’ feelings about republicanism were lukewarm.
 In part this was because of the respect still felt for Queen Elizabeth II.
 There was also a sense that the monarchy was useful and the alternatives uncertain.

 This lack of interest in republicanism is sometimes attributed to the relatively few Irish migrants to New Zealand.
-A comparison is often made with Australia, where the push for republicanism is more vigorous and where there are far more people of Irish descent in the population.
+A comparison is often made with Australia, where the push for republicanism is more vigorous and where there is a higher proportion of people of Irish descent.

 Cox, Nigel.
 A constitutional history of the New Zealand monarchy: the evolution of the New Zealand monarchy and the recognition of an autochthonous polity.
 Saarbrücken: VDM Verlag Dr. Müller Aktiengesellschaft, 2008.